Updated on 1/8/2021

 For more than 40 years the Center has supported the health and wellness of the most marginalized.
 We understand there is increasing concern amid the Coronavirus outbreak and we want to assure you that the health and safety of our clients, staff, and community are of paramount importance.
 We are closely monitoring the situation and following the advice of the Centers for Disease Control (CDC) and the State and County Departments of Public Health.

-In light of the new guidance we wanted to share with you what we are doing to protect community members and staff.
-The Center is cancelling/postponing all in person gatherings indefinitely, including our annual Sacramento Pride Festival and March.
+At the beginning of the pandemic, the Center made the decision to cancel/postpone all in-person gatherings indefinitely, including our annual Sacramento Pride Festival and March.
 To read our full statement please click here.

 While our physical space is closed, we want to assure you that we are still here to support you.
-We are very proud of our dedicated team who are diligently working to operationalize remote service delivery and virtual activities that we will be rolling out over the next week.
+We are very proud of our dedicated team who has diligently worked to operationalize remote service delivery, virtual activities, and a handful of in-person services.

 - Community Resource Navigation remains available for seniors, people experiencing homelessness, those living with HIV, and others in need, Information and referrals are available Monday-Friday, 10 a.m.-6 p.m. by calling (916) 442-0185 or firstname.lastname@example.org.

 - Sexual health and HIV/STI testing information is available by calling (916) 442-0185 ext.
 109 or email@example.com.
 While social distancing 6-feet away from one another is recommended, free condom and lube packs are available outside the entry of the Center or you can order them for home delivery from our free P3 mail order program.

-- Q-Spot Youth Center staff will be available for support and referrals 7-days a week 12-6 p.m. at (916) 287-7171 or firstname.lastname@example.org.
-They will also offer emergency drive-through/pick-up services.
-A new online queer youth platform on Discord will also launch this week where youth can chat with one another and find peer support.
+- Q-Spot Youth Center staff will be available for support and referrals 5-days a week 12-6 p.m. at (916) 287-7171 or firstname.lastname@example.org.
+They also offer emergency drive-through/pick-up services.
+We’ve also launched a new online queer youth platform on Discord.
+For more information please email email@example.com.

 - Our shelter, transitional living home, and host homes will remain open and continue to provide 24-hour care to LGBTQ+ youth experiencing homelessness with remote case management.